SerChirag/serchirag.github.com/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Hello There!
-I am a Software Engineer working in Microsoft working in the domain of Digital Security and Risk.
+My name is Chirag Vashist.
+I am a Ph.D. student at Simon Fraser University, Burnaby.
+I am affiliated with APEX Lab and my advisor is [Dr. Ke Li](https://www.sfu.ca/~keli/).

+Before this, I worked as a Software Engineer at Microsoft in the domain of [Digital Security and Risk](https://github.com/azsk/AzTS-docs).
 I received my B.Tech.
-Honors degree in Computer Science with Minor in Management from Indian Institute of Technology, Mandi.
-My research interest is Computer Vision with application in biometric recognition and security.
-As part of my final-year thesis, I worked on optimizing the indexing of biometric data and generation of cancellable biometric templates.
+Honors degree in Computer Science from Indian Institute of Technology, Mandi.

-I have also volunteered as an administrator and mentor at Australian Open-Source Software Innovation and Education (AOSSIE).
-As a Google-Summer-of-Code student for AOSSIE, I worked on Mind The Word, a language immersion browser extension.
+In spare time, I like to have [fun](https://unsplash.com/@serchirag) with my Nikon D5600.
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->